 The debate about monogamy requires a new approach.
 First, it should definitely stay away from nonsensical arguments about our “natural way of life”.
 This is simply misleading as humans, like all animals, adapt to their circumstances, which are different now then when we lived in hunter-gatherer societies.
 Second, it would do the debate much good if it moved away from the fixation on polygyny and participants would always remember that polygamy has many forms.

 Notice: This article is translated and some contents might have been added or left out to better meet the needs of an international audience from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
 Last updated: August 11, 2013 at 16:50 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.

 Tags: Anthropology, Cacilda Jethá, Chris Ryan, Monogamy, Peter Kappeler, Polyamory, Polyandry, Polygamy, Polygyny, Promiscuity, Sex at Dawn